-Revised: 6/11/2020 (rt)
+Revised: 5/1/2022 (rt)

-Timetable for Periodic Evaluation of Lecturers - 2021-22 AY
+Timetable for Periodic Evaluation of Lecturers - 2022-23 AY

-Call for FAR FAR Due File Access Chair/Dept Comm.
+Call for FAR FAR Due (If applicable) File Access Chair/Dept Comm.
 Eval Due College Dean/College Eval Comm.
-Due FAD notifies faculty who are scheduled to be reviewed Full-time Lecturers - 1 yr apt Feb.
-1 Mar.
-15 Mar.
-21 May 6 N/A Full-time Lecturers eligible for an initial 3 year apt OR a subsequent 3 year apt Feb.
-1 Mar.
-15 Mar.
-21 Apr.
-18 May 9 Department/ college notifies faculty who are scheduled to be reviewed If applicable (based on department) Part-time Lecturers eligible for an initial 3 year apt OR a subsequent 3 year apt Feb.
-1 Mar.
-15 Mar.
-21 Apr.
-18 May 9 All other PT Lecturers If applicable Department/ college notifies faculty who are scheduled to be reviewed If applicable (based on department) Part-time Lecturers Feb.
-1 Mar.
-15 Mar.
-21 May 6 N/A
+Due Department/ college notifies faculty who are scheduled to be reviewed Lecturers (FT & PT) with a 1 yr. apt.
+Jan.
+30 Mar.
+6 Mar.
+10 May 8 N/A Full-time Lecturers eligible for an initial 3 year apt OR a subsequent 3 year apt Jan.
+30 Mar.
+6 Mar.
+10 April 10 May 8 Part-time Lecturers eligible for an initial 3 year apt OR lan 20 Mor 6 Mar 10 April 10 Nev 9 a subsequent 3 year apt All other PT Lecturers If applicable Jan.
+30 Department/ college notifies faculty who are scheduled to be reviewed Mar.
+6 (If applicable) Mar.
+10 April 10 May 8 Lecturers (FT & PT) Jan.
+30 Mar.
+6 Mar.
+10 May 8 N/A

-This date shall serve as the specific deadline date at which time the Working Personnel Action File is declared complete per CBA 15.12b
+\\ This date shall serve as the specific deadline date at which time the Working Personnel Action File is declared complete per CBA 15.12b

-A lecturer with a one quarter appointment will be evaluated at the discretion of the department chair, appropriate administrator or equivalent.
+\ A lecturer with a one semester appointment will be evaluated at the discretion of the department chair, appropriate administrator or equivalent.
 (CBA 15.25)

-A lecturer with a one year appointment will be evaluated in accordance with the periodic evaluation process.
+\ A lecturer with a one year appointment will be evaluated in accordance with the periodic evaluation process.
 (CBA 15.24)

-A lecturer with a three year appointment will be evaluated in the third year of the appointment (CBA 15.29)
+\ A lecturer with a three year appointment will be evaluated in the third year of the appointment (CBA 15.29)

-A lecturer eligible for a three year appointment will be evaluated in the academic year preceding the issuance of the three year appointment.
+\ A lecturer eligible for a three year appointment will be evaluated in the academic year preceding the issuance of the three year appointment.
 (CBA 15.28)